marduke182/jekyll-blog/_posts/2018-07-17-react-unit-test.markdown

 ---

 {% asset react-unit-testing.jpg class="center-image post-main-image" alt="React Unit Testing" !width !height %}

-Start to do tests is not easy, but if you are trying to do TDD and improving your code quality or velocity is a must.
-Doing test doesn't make you a faster developer but helps you a lot to maintain the code and you will have the confidence to do refactor and new features very fast.
+Starting with testing is not easy, but if you are trying to do TDD while improving your code quality and/or speed it's a must.
+Having a test discipline doesn't make you a faster developer but it helps a lot in maintaining the code and empowers you with the confidence to perform refactors and implement new features very fast.

-Write tests in new technology has his challenges, however, there is a lot of best practice to make easy to do on react, lets me explain it.
+Writing tests in new technologies has its challenges, however, there are a lot of best practices to make it easy to do on react, let me explain it.

 ## Jest is your best friend

-If you have been developed in javascript, you would notice **jest** is here, and it will stay for a few years.
-The time of karma, jasmine, chai, mocha has passed, they are good technologies yet but jest has made writing test very easy.
+If you have worked on javascript before, you may have notice **jest** is the top library, and it will probably stay that way for a few years.
+The time of karma, jasmine, chai, mocha has passed, they are still good technologies but jest has made writing tests very easy.

-I remember an interview where I spent all the hour trying to configure karma :(, now you install jest and you are ready to go.
-Remember, you can rewrite your test to any assert library, so don't care about the technology
+I remember an interview where I spent over an hour trying to configure karma :(, in comparison when you install jest you are ready to go.
+Remember, you can rewrite your tests to any assert library, so don't care about the underlying technology

 ### Configuration

 If you are using **create-react-app** you don't have to do any configuration, if you want to install some frameworks, you can do it at *src/setupFiles.js*.

-If you are not using **create-react-app**, jest offers you a lot of options, my prefered is use  *package.json*, by default jest will look for any file with extension *.test.{js,jsx}* or *\_\_tests\_\_/\*.{js,jsx}*.
+If you are not using **create-react-app**, jest offers you a lot of options, my prefered is to use  *package.json*, by default jest will look for any files with the extension *.test.{js,jsx}* or *\_\_tests\_\_/\*.{js,jsx}*.
 You can check the documentation [here](https://jestjs.io/docs/en/configuration#testmatch-array-string).

 ## Use enzyme to improve developer experience

-You can do tests without Enzyme, that's a fact, likewise, you can do a web application without React, Enzyme is for the test what React is for web development, a set of tools to improve your velocity and developer experience.
+You can do tests **without Enzyme**, that's a fact, likewise, you can do a web application without React, Enzyme is for testing what React is for web development, a set of tools to improve your speed and developer experience.

 For example, this is a test with test utils: